nibodika/nibodika/README.md

 ### 🌟 About Me

 - 🎓 Completed final semester of **B.Sc.
 CSIT**, awaiting results
-- 💻 I created web projects using **HTML, CSS, PHP, and MySQL**
+- 💻 Built projects using **HTML, CSS, JavaScript, PHP, and MySQL**
-- 🧱 Learning step-by-step and improving through practice
+- 🌱 Open to learning new languages, frameworks, and tools
 - ✨ Love designing clean, simple, and responsive web pages

 ---